 Lexus UX electric: the first full Lexus EV

-Strip away the tattoos, and you can soon order Lexus's first full-electric production car, a battery-powered UX crossover.
-The hybrid model has been a thing since early 2018, but the new UX 300e variant joins the range as part of Lexus's future electrification strategy.
+Strip away the tattoos, and you can now order Lexus’s first full-electric production car, a battery-powered UX crossover.
+The hybrid model has been a thing since early 2018, but the new UX 300e variant joined the range in 2020 as part of Lexus’s future electrification strategy.

 The UX 300e features a 53.4kWh battery pack and an e-motor that produces 201bhp and 221lb ft.
 That powertrain means the 300e is good for a 7.5sec 0-62mph sprint, a top speed of 99mph and a WLTP range of more than 186 miles.

 Lexus UX 300e review: we test the electric one

 The UX is the smallest – and most distinctive – of the Japanese luxury marque’s now three-pronged SUV offering in Europe.
 While it maintains the same design language as other Lexus cars and features the same heavily-stylised spindle grille, it looks a little more aggressive – mainly thanks to more muscular wings, haunches and a high beltline.
 Think Lexus LC more than Lexus RX.

 This was a deliberate strategy of chief designer Tetsuo Miki, who wanted to convey impressions of strength and agility, most aptly illustrated with the raised front wings that stand proud of the bonnet line.

 At the intitial reveal, Lexus told us that the UX will handle in a sporty fashion, too, and features an all-new platform that should reduce body roll and exhibit ‘hatchback’ handling thanks to a low centre of gravity.
 Which is a bold claim for a small SUV, and one that was largely disproven when we first drove it.